Arkady Bukh: Vladislav Horohorin

 Horohorin Vladislav was described by the US Secret Service as one of its five most wanted cyber criminals globally.
-Horohorin was one of the founders of CarderPlanet online board connecting cyber criminals around the world where they facilitated the trade.
+Horohorin was one of the founders of CarderPlanet, an online board connecting cybercriminals around the world where they facilitated the trade.
 He was notorious for selling “dumps”, information encoded on the magnetic stripe of a credit card.
-Promoting his operations with video cartoons ridiculing American card holders.
+Promoting his operations with video cartoons ridiculing American cardholders.
 Horohorin was arrested in France in 2010 and extradited to the U.S. in 2012.
 He was sentenced to 88 months in prison and $125,739 in restitution.

-Mikhail Rytikov

-In 2013, a federal indictment in the District of New Jersey charged Mikhail Rytikov and four others with conspiring in a worldwide hacking scheme that targeted major corporate networks and stealing over 160 million credit card numbers.
-It is estimated that hundreds of millions of dollars was stolen, making it the largest such scheme ever prosecuted in the U.S.

-The five men supposedly sought corporate victims who were engaged in financial transactions, retailers that received and sent financial data and other businesses that utilized information the men felt they could exploit.
-The targets of the attacks included NASDAQ, 7-Eleven, Carrefour, Hannaford, Dexia, JetBlue, Dow Jones & Company and others.

-Rytikov, 27, of Odessa, Ukraine is still at large.

-Maksim Shynkarenko
+Maksym Shynkarenko

 Shynkarenko, of Kharkiv, Ukraine is the most significant distributor of child pornography ever prosecuted in America according to American law enforcement authorities.
 Shynkarenko was indicted in 2008 by the Grand Jury for the New Jersey District and charged in 2012 with operating a network of websites.
 Pleading guilty to operating a child-exploitation enterprise in connection with the website which he ran from 2005 until 2008, Shynkarenko's website led to convictions in 47 states.
 Over 600 U.S.-based customers, including 30 men from New Jersey have been convicted in connection with the investigation into Shynkarenko's website.

 Shynkarenko was arrested in 2009 while on vacation in Thailand and held for extradition to America.
 Shynkarenko fought extradition for three years and finally appeared in federal court.

 In January, 2014, he pleaded guilty to all charges.
 He was sentenced to 30 years.